tisfeng/Easydict/README_EN.md

 If the query content xxx contains special characters, URL encoding is needed, such as easydict://query?text=good%20girl

 > [!WARNING]
-> The old easydict://xxx may indeed be problematic in some scenarios, please use the full URL Scheme easydict://query?text=xxx instead.
+> The old version of easydict://xxx may cause problems in some scenarios, so it is recommended to use the complete URL Scheme easydict://query?text=xxx

 ## Use with PopClip